Union (American Civil War): Agriculture

 Agriculture was the largest single industry and it prospered during the war.
 Prices were high, pulled up by a strong demand from the army and from Britain (which depended on American wheat for a fourth of its food imports).
 The war acted as a catalyst that encouraged the rapid adoption of horse-drawn machinery and other implements.
 The rapid spread of recent inventions such as the reaper and mower made the work force efficient, even as hundreds of thousands of farmers were in the army.
 Many wives took their place and often consulted by mail on what to do; increasingly they relied on community and extended kin for advice and help.

 The Union used hundreds of thousands of animals.
 The Army had plenty of cash to purchase them from farmers and breeders but especially in the early months the quality was mixed.
 Horses were needed for cavalry and artillery.
 Mules pulled the wagons.
 The supply held up, despite an unprecedented epidemic of glanders, a fatal disease that baffled veterinarians.
-In the South, the Union army shot all the horses it did not need to keep them out of Confederate hands.

 Cotton trade

-The Treasury started buying cotton during the war, for shipment to Europe and northern mills.
+The Treasury started buying cotton during the war, for shipment to Europe and Northern mills.
 The sellers were Southern planters who needed the cash, regardless of their patriotism.
+Of the cotton run through the blockade and sold at ports in Mexico, Bermuda and the Bahamas, as much as half was bought by Northerners and shipped to Boston, Philadelphia and New York.

-The Northern buyers could make heavy profits, which annoyed soldiers like Ulysses Grant.
+Cotton buyers who followed the armies and bought Southern cotton for shipment overland annoyed commanders like Ulysses Grant.
 He blamed Jewish traders and expelled them from his lines in 1862 but Lincoln quickly overruled this show of anti-semitism.
 Critics said the cotton trade helped the South, prolonged the war and fostered corruption.
 Lincoln decided to continue the trade for fear that Britain might intervene if its textile manufacturers were denied raw material.
-Another goal was to foster latent Unionism in Southern border states.
+Another goal was to foster latent Unionism in the border states.
 Northern textile manufacturers needed cotton to remain in business and to make uniforms, while cotton exports to Europe provided an important source of gold to finance the war.